-At this point it’s safe to say that everyone knows Nietzsche’s about “star[ing] into the abyss,” but few consider what it really means.
+At this point, it’s safe to say that everyone knows Nietzsche’s quote about “star[ing] into the abyss,” but few consider what it really means.
 Kilgallen/Jones is a story about how one woman fell in 52 years ago, and how another woman is in danger of falling in after her.
 It’s about the fine line that separates a hobby from an obsession, and determination from leaping without looking.
 It’s a dangerous spot to fall from if you don’t have anyone to pull you back.

 Also, stale Cheetos are unacceptable.
 Always.